Deitos-Network/deitos-node/docs/pallet-deitos-user-guide.md

 Following the termination and completion of all required actions, the agreement's related storage items are cleared from the system.
 This step ensures efficient management of system resources and data integrity.

-## 5 Upload files and Data integrity protocol
+## 5 Upload Files and Data Integrity Protocol

-Since we have interacted with every agreement's management option, now is time to focus on the file upload and data integrity protocol and let the Deitos protocol to validate if a consumer is granted or not to upload their files into the infrastructure provider.
+Having explored every agreement management option, we now turn our attention to the file upload and data integrity protocol.
+This protocol allows the Deitos system to assess whether a consumer is authorized to upload files to the infrastructure provider.

-As what we want to demonstrate here is the upload functionality of the protocol  we are going to re use the same infrastructure provider BOB, but using a different consumer this time: ALICE
+In this demonstration, we focus on the upload functionality of the protocol, re-engaging with the same infrastructure provider, BOB, but introducing a different consumer: ALICE.

-For this we are going to create a simple agreement between ALICE (consumer) and BOB (IP) with only two very long installments  of 3000 blocks each, so we can focus on the file upload and verification:
+We establish a simple agreement between ALICE (consumer) and BOB (IP), consisting of just two lengthy installments of 3000 blocks each.
+This setup allows us to concentrate on the nuances of file upload and verification:

-## 5.1 Set agreement.
+## 5.1 Set Agreement

 ![userdoc.5.request.agreement](assets/userdoc.5.request.agreement.png)

-Once confirmed, the event will retrieve the agreement id, which it will be necessary for next steps:
+Upon confirmation, the system retrieves the agreement ID, essential for subsequent steps:

 ![userdoc.5.request.agreement.event](assets/userdoc.5.request.agreement.event.png)

-Note: in this example, we are using agreement id "1", most probably the user following all the documentation will have higher number ids.
+Note: In this example, we use agreement ID "1".
+Users following this documentation sequentially may encounter higher ID numbers.

-Similar as previous steps, the IP needs to approve the agreement:
+As in previous steps, the IP must approve the agreement:

 ![userdoc.5.ip.accept.agreement](assets/userdoc.5.ip.accept.agreement.png)

-Finally, to make everything ready to upload files, the consumer should make an installment:
+To prepare for file uploads, the consumer must complete an installment:

 ![userdoc.5.consumer.prepayinstalment](assets/userdoc.5.consumer.prepayinstalment.png)

-Now, as we have everything ready so ALICE can start uploading files based on its agreement.
+With these preparations complete, ALICE is now ready to upload files under her agreement.

-## 5.2 Uploading files.
+## 5.2 Uploading Files

-Deitos development team has developed a CLI that allows the users to upload their files to the IP, based on all the agreements status.
+The Deitos development team has created a CLI tool enabling users to upload files to the IP, contingent on the status of their agreements.

-For this, the user can download the following binary:
+Users can download the CLI tool from the following link:

 https://github.com/Deitos-Network/deitos-cli/releases/download/v0.0.1/deitos-cli

-So once the binary was downloaded the can start the upload.
+After downloading the binary, users can initiate the upload process.

-First we create a test file:
+First, create a test file:

 ```
  echo "this is my new super great file" > grant.txt
 ```

-Then we invoke the CLI, with the followin command:
+Next, execute the CLI command to upload the file:

 ```
 deitos-cli upload  --file-path=./examples/grant.txt --deitos-url=ws://localhost:9944 --ip-url=http://localhost:9090 --agreement=1 --suri=//Alice

 ```

-As we can see, the file was correctly uploaded:
+The successful upload is confirmed as follows:

 ```
 File hash: 4e9f6244c3edacc38d29792b9815803c64e4040106fad90771838f950968f072